 So, what exactly is an LLC?
 Picture it as a shapeshifting entity that morphs to best suit your business needs, offering a medley of benefits to its owners, aka members.
 The perks range from limited personal liability (hence the name) for the company’s obligations and debts to a more straightforward taxation process.
 It’s the equivalent of a business Swiss Army Knife, making it an attractive proposition for small business owners setting up shop.

-Even professionals like real estate brokers or insurance agents might find forming an LLC appealing.
+Even professionals like real estate brokers or insurance agents might find forming an LLC appealing and you can register multiple businesses under one llc.
 It’s like a financial firewall that shields their personal assets while allowing them to enjoy the tax advantages associated with self-employment.
 This is thanks to the “pass-through taxation” model of LLCs, where the business itself pays no tax.
 Instead, the members report the business’s income or loss on their individual tax returns.

 However, no tax liability doesn’t equate to no banking facilities.
 There are ample business banking solutions tailor-made for LLCs, facilitating everything from setting up checking accounts to providing debit cards.
 It’s like having your cake and eating it too — a surefire way to keep your business and personal finances from getting intertwined.